 General Purpose AI and the EU AI Act

-Generative AI or General Purpose AI as it is referred to in the AI Act is everywhere right now thanks to the release of large language models like OpenAI’s ChatGPT and Google’s Bard.
+Generative AI or general purpose AI as it is referred to in the AI Act is everywhere right now thanks to the release of incredible cutting edge models like Meta’s Llama, OpenAI’s ChatGPT, Anthropic’s Claude, and Google’s Gemini.

 For more information on the EU AI Act or its impacts, contact a member of our dedicated Artificial Intelligence team.